 During Hornbill Festival tourists from all over world flock Kohima and it can get crowded.
 ALso, Nagaland in general is a bit costly.
 There are many hotels and homestays in Kohima city but they will be pretty expensive.
 But the most popular stay option is to camp around Kisama.
 These are not permamnt places but various camping companies set up these tents during the festival where you can spend aroind INR per person or more.
 Also, a few local guesthouses or homestays have come up in the nearby areas of late.
 I personally stayed in one called Vicha Paying Guest in Kigwema and had a good experience.
 In general, it can get expensive unless you are in a group.

-Where exactly does the Hornbill Festival Take place?
+Where does Hornbill Festival Take Place?

 The designated Hornbill Festival venue is the Kisama Heritage Village.
 Daily performances begin by 9 a.m. each day.
 One can easily book a taxi (mostly Maruti Van, Alto, Maruti 800 etc. are available on sharing basis) from Kohima to get there.
 Buy entry tickets at the gate and pass through the security check.
 It is winter in the North East.
 One may feel little hot on the bright sunny days on the top of the hill but it is always advisable to carry the jacket/sweater along with since the day ends very soon and by 3 pm the sun disappears behind the hill.